fserrazes/GameCenterKit/README.md

 ### Submit Score

-Reports a high score eligible for placement on a leaderboard.
+Report a high score eligible for placement on a leaderboard.

 ```swift
 // The score earned by the local player